-BALTIMORE, Md. - Carver Vocational-Technical Highschool is one of three schools in Baltimore City that offers a unique early college experience.
+Carver Vocational-Technical Highschool is one of two schools in Baltimore City that offers a unique early college experience.

 Its called P-TECH, Pathways in Technology Early College High school.
 Students get a free college education along with industry mentors that help guide them from ninth grade, through college and into careers in S.T.E.M.